03-JS/ControlCompanyDetector/README.md

 # Description

-A fully configurable mod that gives you an in-game warning when a lobby host is using Control Company and when they spawn an indoor enemy.
-It can also hide or only show lobbies that use it.
+A fully configurable mod that detects Control Company by giving you an in-game warning, marking lobbies that have it and detecting when the host spawns an enemy indoors.
+It can also hide or only show said lobbies.

 # Manually spawned enemies detection